Our Once and Future Planet: Restoring the World in the Climate Change Century

 - Reviewed by Julie Dunlap

 - December 5, 2013

-This examination of science and the practice of restoration ecology seeks to inspire hope and a will for a better world.
+This examination of restoration ecology seeks to inspire hope and a will for a better world.

 Only corn stubble and a manure-packed chicken coop welcomed the Leopold family to their new farm in 1935.
 But pioneering ecologist Aldo Leopold set their shovels to singing, planting hundreds, then thousands, of pine seedlings to start repairing their personal remnant of original Wisconsin.
 Lessons of hope and action took root, too; Leopold’s children and grandchildren have carried on restoring that Sand County farm and other damaged landscapes ever since.
 And when a great-grandchild thought of buying a pristine plot of native woods and wildlife, her young son objected, saying, “What would we do?”